 So for this purpose, Blue Microphones went ahead and created the Blue Snowflake.

-As you can see, it has a unique casing that unfolds into either a desktop stand, or a clip a laptop clip, as needed.
+As you can see, it has a unique casing that unfolds into either a desktop stand, or a laptop clip, as needed.

 Inside the casing, it holds the USB cable as well, so everything you need can literally be carried around in your pocket.

 - Click to see current price – (Amazon)